Biqulzar

-Biqulzar also spelled as Baqulzar or Bequl zar was a historical region located in eastern Ethiopia.
-The state was positioned east of the Awash River.
-Historian Hussein Ahmed, proposes it was a general term for districts east of Amhara region in the fourteenth century.
+Biqulzar (Harari: ቡቁልዘር Buqulzär) also spelled as Baqulzar or Bequl zar was a historical region located in eastern Ethiopia.
+According to Taddesse Tamrat, the state was positioned east of the Awash River however historian Hussein Ahmed, proposes it was a general term for districts east of Amhara region in the fourteenth century.

 Etymology

 Biqulzar originates from the Harari language meaning “verdure along a stream.”
+According to British historian George Huntingford, sixteenth century Adalite writer Arab Faqīh in his text Conquest of Abyssinia describes Biqulzar as "a river full of water."